Data Trust Engineering — Build Trust in Data & AI

 • Today — Governance continues to play a vital role, but its broad scope often makes it difficult for teams to apply consistently across fast-moving, cloud-native and AI environments.

 Where do we go from here?
-Data Trust Engineering (DTE) builds on these foundations by shifting focus from governing data in the abstract to certifying it by use case, risk, and value — enabling trusted, AI-ready systems that complement compliance goals.
+Data Trust Engineering (DTE) builds on these foundations by shifting focus from governing data in the abstract to certifying it by use case, risk, and value.
+EMM 2.0 provides the metadata management foundation through modern graph technologies.
+Together, they enable trusted, AI-ready systems that complement compliance goals.

 How to Contribute

-Join the #DTERevolution by contributing to the Data Trust Engineering project.
-Fork the repo, enhance the dashboard, or add DTE tools.
+Join the #DataTrustCommunity by contributing to both Data Trust Engineering and EMM 2.0 projects.
+Fork the repo, enhance the dashboard, add DTE tools, or contribute to EMM 2.0 metadata management patterns.
 See the Contributing Guide for details.

 Contact Us